 - Storing items too close to the water heater can be a fire hazard.

 5. Drain or flush your water heater

 It is always a good idea to have a Brother’s plumbing professional drain and flush your water heater at least once a year.
-If we notice a lot of sediment or debris, then a full flush is recommended.
+A complete flush is recommended if we notice a lot of sediment or debris.

-Nobody thinks that a hot water tank could be a safety concern in their homes.
+Nobody thinks a hot water tank could be a safety concern in their homes.
 Still, we at Brothers Plumbing, Heating, & Electric know better.
-Our water heater repair service and water heater replacement service is your solution.
-We also recommend that once your water heater repair or water heater replacement is completed, your hot water should not exceed 125 degrees F. Exceeding this temperature poses a serious risk of burns, particularly to younger children.
+Our water heater repair and replacement services are your solution.
+We also recommend that once your water heater repair or replacement is completed, your hot water should not exceed 125 degrees F. Exceeding this temperature poses a severe risk of burns, particularly to younger children.

-Your water heater is a major energy consumer in your home.
-If your water heater is more than a few years old, you may consider replacing it with a new, energy-efficient model.
+Your water heater is a significant energy consumer in your home.
+Suppose your water heater is more than a few years old.
+In that case, you may consider replacing it with a new, energy-efficient model.